samdoctolero/PipeCommLib/README.md

 + RxPipeComm - creates/opens a pipe to establish a receive communicationline (i.e. client)
 + IMessage - message container that must be inherited for any messages that need to be transferred via RxPipeComm and TxPipeComm

+TxPipeComm and RxPipeComm each have two threads going on, the main thread where the user can command Start/Stop/Reset and a child thread that reads to or writes from a pipe.
+All of these are hidden from the user.

 NOTE: This is a mock-up code.
 NOT FULLY TESTED.
 Feel free to use it as you please but you've been warned.

 The way I use it: